quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 As the first example, we want to perform the `Bell experiment <https://en.wikipedia.org/wiki/Bell%27s_theorem>`_ .
 The goal of the Bell experiment is to create a Bell state :math:`|\Phi ^+\rangle=\frac{1}{2}(|00\rangle+|11\rangle)` followed by a measurement.
-By rotating the measurement basis, or equavalently one of the qubits, it is possible to observe violations of the CSHS inequality.
+By rotating the measurement basis, or equivalently one of the qubits, it is possible to observe violations of the CSHS inequality.
 If everything is done properly, one should observe the following oscillation:

 .. jupyter-execute::